girl in computer lab

 Graduates are expected to be prepared with a solid and competitive foundation focusing on the state-of-the-art advances in the specialized concentration areas.
 Graduates are expected to be known for their accomplishments and attain the following within a few years of graduation.

-1. Demonstrate competency in developing solutions in a specialized area of electrical engineering either individually or through interdisciplinary teams.
+1. Demonstrate competency in developing solutions in a specialized area of computer engineering either individually or through interdisciplinary teams.

 3. Be distinguished high-in demand engineering professionals as innovators and entrepreneurs.